oxvignesh/oxvignesh/README.md

 ## 👥 Community Involvement

 - Co-organizer at Polygon Guild Kochi (04/2022 - Present)
-- Actively contributing to Web3 and blockchain community education
+- Actively contributing to Web3 and AI community education

 ## 📫 How to reach me: